-This is an interactive version of the Levenson Self-Report Psychopathy Scale.
+This is interactive version of the Levenson Self-Report Psychopathy Scale, a test of sociopathy.

 The test consists of twenty six statements that could possibly apply to you.
-You must rate each on how much you agree with it on a five point scale where 1=strongly disagree, 2=disagree, 3=neither agree nor disagree, 4=agree, 5=strongly agree.
-It should take most people 3-6 minutes to complete.
+You must rate each on how much you agree with it on a scale of (1) strongly disagree (2) disagree (3) neither agree nor disagree (4) agree (5) strongly agree.
+Most people will will complete the test in five minutes or so.

 This test is offered only for educational use.
 It is not a diagnostic tool or psychological advice of any kind.
 Additionally, survey responses on this implementation may be recorded for research purposes.

 Levenson, M.; Kiehl, K.; Fitzpatrick, C. (1995).
 "Assessing psychopathic attributes in a noninstitutionalized population".
 Journal of Personality and Social Psychology, 68, 151-158.